-How David Beats Goliath When Vivek Ranadivé decided to coach his daughter Anjali’s basketball team, he settled on two principles.
+How David Beats Goliath.
+When Vivek Ranadivé decided to coach his daughter Anjali’s basketball team, he settled on two principles.

-T he List of 100 is a powerful technique you can use to generate ideas, clarify your thoughts, uncover hidden problems or get solutions to any specific questions you’re interested in.
+Tackle Any Issue With a List of 100.
+The List of 100 is a powerful technique you can use to generate ideas, clarify your thoughts, uncover hidden problems or get solutions to any specific questions you’re interested in.

 The technique is very simple in principle: state your issue or question in the top of a blank sheet of paper and come up with a list of one hundred answers or solutions about it.
 “100 Ways to Generate Income”, “100 Ways to be More Creative” or “100 Ways to Improve my Relationships” are some examples.
 64 Interview answers you need to know.
 10 Ways to Instantly Build Self Confidence.
 Self confidence is the difference between feeling unstoppable and feeling scared out of your wits.

 Your perception of yourself has an enormous impact on how others perceive you.
 Perception is reality — the more self confidence you have, the more likely it is you’ll succeed.
 Although many of the factors affecting self confidence are beyond your control, there are a number of things you can consciously do to build self confidence.
 10 virtually instant ways to improve your life - lifehack.org.
 Flow: Get into the Zone at Work.
 FLOW: THE PSYCHOLOGY OF OPTIMAL EXPERIENCE.
 (Steps Toward Enhancing the Quality of Life) One must particularly achieve control over instinctive drives to achieve a healthy independence of society, for as long as we respond predictably to what feels good and what feels bad, it is easy for others to exploit our preferences for their own ends.